skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 - **mpi** *(boolean)* - Default: *False*

-  When **mpi** is set to *True*, MPI parallelization is used for large scale calculation.
+  When **mpi** is set to *True*, MPI parallelization is used for large scale calculations.
   This option can be used when only ground state is included in the calculations.

 \

 - **mpi_path** *(string)* - Default: *'./'*

-  This argument determines path for MPI binaries.
+  This argument determines the path for MPI binaries.

 \

 - **nthreads** *(integer)* - Default: *1*

-  This argument specifies number of threads in the calculation.
+  This argument specifies the number of threads in the calculation.

 \

 - **version** *(string)* - Default: *'20.1'*

-  This argument determines version of DFTB+ program.
+  This argument determines the version of DFTB+.
-  PyUNIxMD is currently based on 19.1 and 20.1 versions of DFTB+ program.
+  PyUNIxMD is currently based on version 19.1 and 20.1 of DFTB+.

 SSR
 """""""""""""""""""""""""""""""""""""